 Some people are more vulnerable to the effects of climate change and health:

-- Children are vulnerable for a number of reasons.
-For example, their immune systems are not fully developed, putting them at increased risk of infections.
-Children are also more susceptible to heat stress and dehydration and are more sensitive to exposure to air pollution and smoke from bushfires.
+- Children are vulnerable for several reasons.
+For example, children are more susceptible to heat stress and dehydration and are more sensitive to exposure to air pollution and smoke from bushfires.
+Their immune systems are not fully developed, putting them at increased risk of infections.
+They often need to rely on adults to keep them safe during emergencies and help them to recover afterwards.

 - Pregnant women are at increased risk of heat stress during heatwaves due to the physiological demands of pregnancy.
 They and their unborn babies are particularly sensitive to exposure to air pollution and smoke from bushfires.